abgox/PSCompletions/README.md

 ### About completion tip

-- The completion tip is only a helper, you can also disable the tip by running `psc menu config menu_show_tip 0`
+- The completion tip is only a helper, you can also disable the tip by running `psc menu config enable_tip 0`

-  - To enable the completion tip, run `psc menu config menu_show_tip 1`.
+  - To enable the completion tip, run `psc menu config enable_tip 1`.
   - You can also disable the tip for a specific completion, such as `psc`.
-    - `psc completion psc menu_show_tip 0`
+    - `psc completion psc enable_tip 0`

 - General structure of the completion tip: `Usage` + `Description` + `Example`